 We now discuss our results in the superconducting sample.
-Several STM measurements have suggested that superconducting samples contain both an insulating $\sqrt{5} \times \sqrt{5}$ iron vacancy order phase and a superconducting $122$ type phase with $\sqrt{2} \times \sqrt{2}$ superstructure which are spatially separated \cite{wangyy,li,li2}.
-Our refinements on the diffraction data suggest that the fractions of $245$ phase and $122$ phase (refined stoichiometry K$_{0.88}$Fe$_{1.63}$Se$_2$) amount to $\sim$ $83.3\%$ and $\sim$ $16.7\%$, respectively (Table 1).
-Interestingly, while the block AF order (refined moment $3.3(1)$ $\mu_B$) in this sample is still very close to that of pure $245$ phase, the stripe type AF order and rhombus iron vacancy order are completely suppressed in the superconducting sample.
-Although some very weak $\sqrt{2} \times \sqrt{2}$ reconstruction reflections are still present (Fig. 4b-4f), their integrated intensities cannot be decribed with stripe AF order or rhombus iron vacancy order.
-These weak reflections display negligeable temperature dependence between $5$ K and $300$ K, indicating that they are nuclear in origin.
-Our Rietveld refinement suggests that this $\sqrt{2} \times \sqrt{2}$ superstructure could be due to the Se distortion as illustrated in Fig. 4a and 4b.
-We note that the iron and potassium concentrations in the superconducting sample are higher than those of 122 phase of the semiconducting sample, which naturely implies that the extra iron and potassium would introduce electron doping and thus suppress the stripe type AF order.
+Several STM measurements have suggested that superconducting samples contain both an insulating $\sqrt{5} \times \sqrt{5}$ iron vacancy order phase and a superconducting $122$-type phase with $\sqrt{2} \times \sqrt{2}$ superstructure which are spatially separated \cite{li2,wangyy,li}.
+Our refinements suggest that the fractions of $245$ phase and $122$ phase (refined stoichiometry K$_{0.88}$Fe$_{1.63}$Se$_2$) amount to $\sim$ $83.3\%$ and $\sim$ $16.7\%$, respectively (Table \ref{table}).
+Interestingly, while the block AFM order [refined moment $3.3(1)$ $\mu_B$] in this sample is still close to that of pure $245$ phase, the stripe-type AFM order and rhombus iron vacancy order are completely suppressed in the superconducting sample.
+Although some weak $\sqrt{2} \times \sqrt{2}$ reconstruction reflections are still present [Fig. \hyperref[fig4]{4(b)}-\hyperref[fig4]{4(f)}], their integrated intensities cannot be described with stripe AFM order or rhombus iron vacancy order.
+These weak reflections display negligible temperature dependences between $5$ K and $300$ K, indicating that they are nuclear in origin.
+Our refinement suggests that this $\sqrt{2} \times \sqrt{2}$ superstructure could be due to the Se distortion as illustrated in Fig. \hyperref[fig4]{4(a)} and \hyperref[fig4]{4(b)}.
+We note that the iron and potassium concentrations in the superconducting sample are higher than those of the 122 phase of the semiconducting sample, which naturally implies that the extra iron and potassium would introduce electron doping and thus suppress the stripe-type AFM order.
 The extra iron is also expected to suppress the rhombus iron vacancy order.
-Therefore, our findings strongly indicate that the magnetic and iron vacancy ordered semiconducting K$_{0.85}$Fe$_{1.54}$Se$_2$ is the real parent compound of this superconductor.
-On the other hand, the magnetic moment of the $\sqrt{5} \times \sqrt{5}$ block AF order in $245$ phase is essentially unchanged in the insulating, semiconducting and superconducting samples, implying that this phase is not directly relevant to the superconductivity (Table 1).
+Therefore, our findings suggest that this magnetic ordered semiconducting K$_{0.85}$Fe$_{1.54}$Se$_2$ is intimately related to the superconducting phase.
+Moreover, the magnetic moment of the $\sqrt{5} \times \sqrt{5}$ block AFM order in the $245$ phase is essentially unchanged in the insulating, semiconducting, and superconducting samples, implying that this phase is not directly relevant to the superconductivity (Table \ref{table}).